Online Degree Programs in Software & Application Development

 Typically earned by students after they’ve completed a bachelor’s degree program, master’s degrees might be considered a graduate degree, and generally take about 2 years to earn.vii They tend to be very focused on specific subject matter, and can take one of 2 main forms.viii The first is the research master’s degree, which might be offered in academic subjects and could feature a lot of writing or research.viii The second may be the professional master’s degree, which, like an occupational associate’s degree, might relate to the duties of a specific profession,viii such as software engineering.
 While a bachelor’s might be the usual entry-level education, it may not be rare for employers to prefer candidates with master’s degrees.ii According to O*Net, 16% of software developers needed a master’s degree for their position.v

-Coursework to Earn an Online Software Development Degree
+Coursework to Earn a Software Development Degree Online

 While not every program may be similar, you might notice when comparing schools that there are a number of topics that tend to be covered in online software engineering degree programs.
 Though these vary between schools and programs, come potential examples could include course subjects like: